hotosm/oam-docs-hugo/content/ecosystem/roll-your-own.md

 - To run, load the variables with `source local.env` and start the app with `npm start`.

-### The Token Manager

-*This web application depends on the Uploader API*

-The administrative panel uses the API calls to add, remove, and edit authenticated tokens, which substitute for users in the upload system.

-The uploader admin provides a user interface to manage these tokens.
-During development is a good idea to have this running to facilitate access to the tokens.
-The tokens can also be viewed directly in the uploader-api database.

 ### The Imagery Uploader

 *This web application depends on the Uploader API*

 This repo contains the front-end form which allows authenticated users to publish images to the processing queue, and to check the processing status of submitted tasks.

-It depends on a connection to the API in order to submit datasets and associated metadata to the processing queue, check upload status, and authenticate tokens.
-As described above, this page depends on the API for most of its functionality, and depends on the admin panel to generate tokens for authentication, so both components must be active during development.
+It depends on a connection to the API in order to submit datasets and associated metadata to the processing queue and check upload status.
+As described above, this page depends on the API for most of its functionality.

 ## The OAM catalog ecosystem